 Cleaning the outside of the Kelly Kettle is easy as using a green pad and a bit of water, it’ll not end up looking brand now, but you should be able to remove the majority of the soot.
 I would also suggest allowing the interior of the kettle to dry out before replacing the stopper, this will help prevent any unpleasant smells or tastes.

-The Kelly Kettle is a brilliant piece of kit, one which is good for the environment and is a very capable cook system that specialises in bringing water to a boil in as little time as possible, while minimising the fuel required to do so.
+The Kelly Kettle is brilliant, good for the environment, and a very capable cook system that specialises in bringing water to a boil in as little time as possible, while minimising the fuel required to do so.
 If you’re ever a survival situation or even if you’re just camping, being able to rapidly and easily heat water can be an absolute life saver.
-The Kelly Kettle is built to a great standard, it’s durable, rugged and does its job impressively well.
-The fact that it can be used with nearly any fuel source and during almost any weather conditions is nothing short of amazing.
+The Kelly Kettle is built to a great standard.
+It’s durable, rugged, and does its job impressively well.
+The fact that it can be used with nearly any fuel source and during almost any weather condition is nothing short of amazing.
 As with almost any product, there are some drawbacks to consider.
-In my opinion, the two biggest are the systems size and weight.
-I can’t imagine the system being any smaller and still being effective, and I don’t think compromising on the materials thickness is worth it just to save a small amount of weight.
+In my opinion, the two biggest are the system's size and weight.
+I can’t imagine the system being any smaller and still being effective, and I don’t think compromising on the material's thickness is worth it just to save a small amount of weight.
 There are also a few other minor niggles which could easily be ironed out with a small changes, for example printing the capacity on the side of the kettle would be helpful, as would adding folding handles to the pot.
 None of these are major issues.

 The Ghillie Storm Kettle is largely similar to the Kelly Kettle, both in terms of looks and functionality.
 Constructed from lightweight aluminium and weighing in at around 950g, the Ghillie Storm Kettle is relatively light weight and capable of holding an impressive amount of water in its 34cm by 18.5cm frame.